bring/terraform-azurerm-key-vault-secrets/README.md

 # terraform-azurerm-key-vault-secrets

-Wrapper module around [innovationnorway/key-vault/azurerm](https://github.com/innovationnorway/terraform-azurerm-key-vault) module for easy fetching of secrets from Azure Key Vaults.
+Module for easy fetching of secrets from Azure Key Vaults.

 ## Example Usage